Advertiser Disclosure

 Never before has there been a credit card built specifically with renters in mind.
 Enter the Bilt World Elite Mastercard® Credit Card, designed specifically to help renters earn rewards on their rent payments with no transaction fees.

-Of course, aside from rewards on rent, there are many other solid benefits that the card offers that add extra value to cardholders.
-In this guide, we provide a complete breakdown of everything the Bilt card has to offer to help you decide whether the card makes sense for you.
+Of course, aside from rewards on rent, there are many other solid features that the card offers that add extra value to cardholders.
+In this guide, we provide a complete breakdown of everything the Bilt Card has to offer to help you decide whether the card makes sense for you.

 Pros